Vanessa Cardenas, relationship coach in Westchester County, supporting couples who want to reconnect and rebuild emotional closeness.

 Rebuilding begins when you tell the truth you’ve been holding inside.

-Supporting clients in Westchester County and beyond, including Garrison, Peekskill, Briarcliff Manor, Tarrytown, Scarsdale, Bronxville, and Rye since 2017.
+Supporting clients in Westchester County and beyond, including Peekskill, Garrison, Tarrytown, Scarsdale, and Rye, since 2017.

 Relationship Reset.